jinskip/stat545a-2013-hw06_inskip-jes/README.md

 have spent a great deal of my time working on the first script that cleans this data.
 This was a valuable exercise in learning how to manipulate messy data without the artisanal excel work, which is a specialty of my current supervisor.

+The data were recorded while subjects were supine and we were controlling the gasses that

+The main outcome measure is how the blood flow to the brain is altered by different levels of carbon dioxide (CO2).
+We know that the cerebral vasculature is sensitive to changes in CO2 (a vasoconstrictor) and we suspect that the sensitivity might be altered in individuals with complete spinal cord injury that disrupts the nerves that control the blood vessels in the brain.
+The main two parameters that we are working with in this example are: end-tidal CO2 (ETCO2) which is the peak CO2 levels that you breathe out at the end of an exhale, and middle cerebral artery blood flow velocity (MCAv) which is used as a surrogate measure for blood flow as the vessel that we are investigating has been shown not to change diameter very much.